instrumentisto/opendkim-docker-image/README.md

-## Image versions

-### `X`

-Latest version of `X` OpenDKIM major version.

-### `X.Y`

-Latest version of `X.Y` OpenDKIM minor version.

-### `X.Y.Z`

-Concrete `X.Y.Z` version of OpenDKIM.

-### `alpine`

-This image is based on the popular [Alpine Linux project][1], available in [the alpine official image][2].
-Alpine Linux is much smaller than most distribution base images (~5MB), and thus leads to much slimmer images in general.

-This variant is highly recommended when final image size being as small as possible is desired.
-The main caveat to note is that it does use [musl libc][4] instead of [glibc and friends][5], so certain software might run into issues depending on the depth of their libc requirements.
-However, most software doesn't have an issue with this, so this variant is usually a very safe choice.
-See [this Hacker News comment thread][6] for more discussion of the issues that might arise and some pro/con comparisons of using Alpine-based images.

 ## Important tips

 As far as OpenDKIM writes its logs only to `syslog`, the `syslogd` process runs inside container as second side-process and is supervised with [`s6` supervisor][20] provided by [`s6-overlay` project][21].